cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/first_service/aws_hello_world_example.md

 Copy and paste the URL **Value** into your browser, and if you see the **Hello world** page, you did it!

 Let's examine what we have done:

-A VM was created in the region specified in the blueprint input, alongside VPC and various other nodes.
+An EC2 Instance was created in the region specified in the blueprint input, alongside VPC and various other nodes.

 You can easily get a list of these deployed nodes by running:
 ```bash